devashishmudgal/Weather-Monitoring-System/README.md

-🌦️ Weather Monitoring System
+Weather Monitoring System

 A console-based Java application that records and analyzes weather data (temperature and humidity) using Object-Oriented Programming principles and a menu-driven interface.

-📌 About the Project
+About the Project

-This project was developed as part of the Object Oriented Programming with Java course at Rungta International Skills University, Bhilai.
+This project was built as part of the Object Oriented Programming with Java course at Rungta International Skills University, Bhilai.

-It simulates a real-world weather monitoring system where multiple weather readings can be stored, analyzed, and displayed efficiently using clean OOP design and modular structure.
+It simulates a real-world weather monitoring system where multiple weather readings can be stored, analyzed, and displayed.
+The program is designed using clean OOP concepts with proper separation of data handling and application logic.

-🏗️ Project Structure
+Project Structure
 WeatherApp.java
- ├── WeatherApp Class        → Menu-driven main driver program ├── ArrayList<WeatherData>  → Stores multiple weather records
- └── Helper Methods          → Input handling & display utilities
+ ├── class WeatherApp        → Main driver class with menu system ├── ArrayList<WeatherData>  → Stores multiple weather records └── Helper Methods          → Input handling & display functions

 WeatherData.java
- ├── WeatherData Class       → Stores temperature & humidity
+ ├── class WeatherData       → Stores temperature & humidity
- ├── checkAlert()            → Evaluates weather conditions
+ ├── checkAlert()            → Determines weather condition
- └── displayReport()         → Displays formatted output
-🧠 OOP Concepts Used
+ └── displayReport()         → Displays formatted weather report OOP Concepts Used
-Concept	Implementation
+Concept	How it's applied
-Encapsulation	Private fields with controlled access in WeatherData Class Design	Separate classes for data and logic Object Interaction	WeatherApp creates and uses WeatherData objects Collections	ArrayList used for storing multiple records Exception Handling	try-catch used for input validation Modular Design	Helper methods improve readability and structure ✨ Features
+Encapsulation	Private data in WeatherData with controlled access Class Design	Separate classes for data and logic Object Interaction	WeatherApp creates and uses WeatherData objects Collections	ArrayList used to store multiple records Exception Handling	try-catch for safe user input Modular Design	Helper methods for clean structure Features
-➤ Add multiple weather records
+Add multiple weather records
-➤ View all stored records
+View all stored records
-➤ View latest weather record
+View latest weather record
-➤ Input validation (prevents crashes)
+Input validation (no crash on wrong input)
-➤ Weather alert system
-➤ Menu-driven console interface
+Alert system based on temperature & humidity Menu-driven console interface
-⚙️ Working Logic
+Working Logic
-User inputs temperature and humidity
+User enters temperature and humidity
 A WeatherData object is created
 Object is stored in an ArrayList
 Alert is generated using checkAlert()
-Report is displayed using displayReport()
+Reports are displayed using displayReport()
-🖥️ Sample Output
+Sample Output
 ==========================================
       WEATHER MONITORING SYSTEM
 ==========================================